Lancelot Hogben: Popular science writing

 George Orwell in his essay Politics and the English Language used a sentence of Hogben's as an example of how not to write, particularly in relation to the use of metaphors.

 Personal life

 In 1918 Hogben married the mathematician, statistician, socialist and feminist Enid Charles from Denbigh with whom he had two sons and two daughters.
-He learned Welsh and they had four children.
+He learned Welsh.

 In the 1950s Hogben settled at Glyn Ceiriog in north Wales, where he bought a cottage.
 That decade his marriage to Enid broke down; the couple separated in 1953 and divorced in 1957.
 Later that year Hogben married (Mary) Jane Roberts (née Evans), a local widowed retired school headmistress, who was seven years younger.
 Widowed by the death of Jane in 1974, he died at the War Memorial Hospital at Wrexham in 1975 aged 79 and was cremated at nearby Pentre Bychan.
-He was an atheist.
+He was an atheist, and defined himself as a "scientific humanist".